R-Suresh/Emotion-Aware-SYstem-EASY-/README.md

 Order of running app –<br>
 1. Run the Quote Classifier Binary.ipynb -> this trains the quote classification model, find dependencies listed in that
+2. Run the Training Image Classification.ipynb -> this trains the image classification model
+2. Run the video_face_eye_smile_detection.py file to generate live images that are used for the Image Classification model
-2. Run the EASY (Emotion Aware SYstem) app.ipynb -> this generates the list/ database for quotes, also this runs the main app feature
+3. Run the EASY (Emotion Aware SYstem) app.ipynb -> this generates the list/ database for quotes, Then gets the emotion for the user image, also this runs the main app feature
-3. Run the video_face_eye_smile_detection.py file to generate live images that are used for the Image Classification model
 <br>
 To do in the future,<br>